Reds vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brent Rooker and Jonathan India will be among the stars on display when the Oakland Athletics face the Cincinnati Reds on Friday at 9:40 PM ET, at Oakland-Alameda County Coliseum.
+The Cincinnati Reds and Oakland Athletics will meet on Saturday at Oakland-Alameda County Coliseum, at 4:07 PM ET, with Jake Fraley and Shea Langeliers among those expected to step up at the plate.

-Oddsmakers list the Athletics as -110 favorites on the moneyline, while giving the underdog Reds -110 moneyline odds to win.
-An 8.5-run total has been set for the matchup.
+Bookmakers list the Reds as -160 favorites on the moneyline, while giving the underdog Athletics +135 moneyline odds.
+The game's over/under has been set at 7.5 runs.

 Reds vs. Athletics Odds & Info